 To Sum Up

 The MBA journey offers numerous milestones, from internships and case competitions to placements and industry projects.
 But a research topic stands apart.
 It is the one moment where you are not following a brief set by someone else.
-You are setting the question, designing the approach, and generating insight that is entirely your own.
+You are setting the question, designing the approach, and generating insights that are entirely your own.

 MBA with Artificial Intelligence (AI)